bazel-contrib/bazel-lib/docs/paths.md

 From https://bazel.build/reference/be/make-variables#predefined_genrule_variables:

-> `rlocationpath`: The path a built binary can pass to the `Rlocation` function of a runfiles
-> library to find a dependency at runtime, either in the runfiles directory (if available)
-> or using the runfiles manifest.
+&gt; `rlocationpath`: The path a built binary can pass to the `Rlocation` function of a runfiles &gt; library to find a dependency at runtime, either in the runfiles directory (if available) &gt; or using the runfiles manifest.

-> This is similar to root path (a.k.a. [short_path](https://bazel.build/rules/lib/File#short_path))
-> in that it does not contain configuration prefixes, but differs in that it always starts with the
-> name of the repository.
+&gt; This is similar to root path (a.k.a. [short_path](https://bazel.build/rules/lib/File#short_path)) &gt; in that it does not contain configuration prefixes, but differs in that it always starts with the &gt; name of the repository.

-> The rlocation path of a `File` in an external repository repo will start with `repo/`, followed by the
+&gt; The rlocation path of a `File` in an external repository repo will start with `repo/`, followed by the &gt; repository-relative path.
-> repository-relative path.

-> Passing this path to a binary and resolving it to a file system path using the runfiles libraries
-> is the preferred approach to find dependencies at runtime.
-Compared to root path, it has the
-> advantage that it works on all platforms and even if the runfiles directory is not available.
+&gt; Passing this path to a binary and resolving it to a file system path using the runfiles libraries &gt; is the preferred approach to find dependencies at runtime.
+Compared to root path, it has the &gt; advantage that it works on all platforms and even if the runfiles directory is not available.

 **PARAMETERS**